 An economic analysis, including a cost-benefit analysis, should be presented from national, state, regional and local perspectives as appropriate to the scale of the project.
-The general economic benefits from the project should be described.
+The general economic benefits and impacts from the project should be described and include the methods used, assumptions and sensitivity of the assessment.